Lining Pro.com Technical Brief

 Why One Grade Does Not Tell the Whole Story

-Understanding Quick Rating
+Understanding PACPTMTMTMTMTM Quick Rating

-PACP Quick Rating is a shorthand condition summary that helps communicate the highest observed severity and the number of occurrences.
+PACPTMTMTMTMTM Quick Rating is a shorthand condition summary that helps communicate severe observed conditions and the number of occurrences.
 It is useful because it gives a high-level picture of both severity and extent.
-A quick rating can help an owner see whether the pipe has an isolated high-grade defect or multiple repeated severe observations.
+A Quick Rating can help an owner see whether a pipe has an isolated high-grade defect or multiple repeated severe observations.

 | Quick Rating Concept | What It Helps Show | Why It Matters |